 Narrow items are prone to cluttering up surfaces and easily becoming disorganized.
 They are however great for storing vertically such as the inside of cupboard doors.
 A variety of slim wire baskets can be arranged to suit your needs.
-Great for stationary and cleaning products!
+These can be used storing for stationary and cleaning products!

 Save precious space on table tops for books, glasses and more by installing lights on to the walls instead of relying on lamps.

 Uniform shelving can push out and make rooms feel smaller than they really are.
-Shelving that step back and get narrower towards the top look less dominating and make rooms feel lighter.
+Instead, choose shelving that step back and get narrower towards the top look less dominating and make rooms feel lighter.

 Narrow or short shelves can give you extra surfaces to store items in easy reach.
 Plates and glasses that are used frequently do not necessary need to be kept behind cabinet doors.